RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Sponsors get involved with user groups for two main reasons: To recruit developers, or to market products to developers.
 Everybody wins when sponsors get involved with user groups, financially or otherwise.

 ###Merging With Downtown (Chirb)
+Chirb

+###Maintaining Focus
+Over the years, ChicagoRuby has experimented with other ventures.
+We ran a job board for awhile.
+We ran conferences related to NoSQL and mobile.
+We moved away from these because they drained our resources, and pulled us away from our core, which is Ruby.
+We continue to believe in polyglot programming, and the [polyglot night](http://www.chicagoruby.org/videos/archives/2013/12/03/ployglot-night/) in Jan 2014 was very successful.
+You can expect to see another polyglot night in the future.

 ###Learning from Mistakes
 Members have come to trust the ChicagoRuby organizers over the years.

+###The Future: RubyCaribe and LinuxBarbados
+Our newest work is happenging in the Caribbean, in the island nation of Barbados.
+[RubyCaribe](http://rubycaribe.com) and [LinuxBarbados](http://linuxbarbados.org).

+With LinuxBarbadfos, we hope to follow the model that has worked well for us here in the States.
+Keep the user group (LinuxBarbados) free by charging for the conference (RubyCaribe).
+Collaborating with the University of the West Indies at Cave Hill gives the group a huge advantage.

+Dr. Colin Depradine, Dean of the University’s Faculty of Science and Technology is serious about growing the next generation of scientists and engineers in the Caribbean.